-Sentro Knitting Machine Reversible Hat
+Sentro Knitting Machine Reversible Hat: The “No-Drop” Expert Guide

 Holding a green and purple reversible knit beanie over purple yarn knit on a sentro knitting machine with the title "knitting machine, reversible hat"